SEC501: Advanced Security Essentials - Enterprise Defender

 • Overview

-"Bad guy elimination" is the core mission for Digital Forensics and Incident Response (DFIR) professionals.
-Incidents happen, and enterprises rely on these professional responders to find, scope, contain, and eradicate evil from their networks.
-Investigators employ DFIR practices to determine what happened.
-DFIR teams conduct investigations to find evidence of compromise, remediate the environment, and provide data to generate local threat intelligence for operations teams in order to continuously improve detection.
+Enterprises rely on their CERT/CSIRT to find, scope, contain, and eradicate evil from their networks.
+Incident investigators employ DFIR practices to determine what happened: DFIR teams conduct investigations to find evidence of compromise, remediate the environment, and provide data to generate local threat intelligence for operations teams in order to continuously improve detection.
 While traditionally seen as a finite process, incident response is now viewed as ongoing, with DFIR professionals searching for evidence of an attacker that has existed in the environment without detection by applying new threat intelligence to existing evidence.
 This is the crux of the concept known as "threat hunting."

 Exercises